luyadev/luya.io/docs/guide/app/language.md

 > Instead of using the locales system, we recommend you to make usage of the PHP intl extension, which is commonly available.
 Therfore e.g. you use `Yii::$app->formatter->asDatetime($time, 'MMMM yyyy')` instead of  `strftime("%B %Y", $date);`.
 Take a look at the formating syntax here http://userguide.icu-project.org/formatparse/datetime

-As the composition component can override the `yii\base\Application::$language` which is the base property for all translations within a Yii system you can define localisations for each language.
-Localisation are usually set trough setlocale() this is what LUYA does in the `luya\traits\ApplicationTrait`.
-You can define a localisation file for each language with the `luya\traits\ApplicationTrait::$locales` property, for example when language `de` is given it should take the `de_CH.utf8` locale file:
+As the composition component can override the <class name="yii\base\Application" prop="language" /> which is the base property for all translations within a Yii system you can define localisations for each language.
+Localisation are usually set trough setlocale() this is what LUYA does in the <class name="luya\traits\ApplicationTrait" />.
+You can define a localisation file for each language with the <class name="luya\traits\ApplicationTrait" prop="locales" /> property, for example when language `de` is given it should take the `de_CH.utf8` locale file:

 ```php
 'locales' => [